harrisonbalogh/js-2d-pathing/README.md

 continue recursively in this fashion to form a tree.
 When considering pathing, the bounding polygon should be any polygon and its holes should function as the blockers.

-Decide how to handle overlapping CW and CCW polygons.
+Decide how to handle overlapping CW with CCW polygons.

-# How to Start Simple Web Server
+---
+### Local dev
+---

+Run following within /site directory:

 Python2:
 > python -m SimpleHTTPServer 8000